dwmkerr/terraform-consul-cluster/article/article.md

 - We have a set of homogenous Consul nodes
 - The nodes form a cluster and automatically elect a leader
-- The nodes are essentially homogenous, we do not need to create a leader node or follower node, nodes handle this at runtime
 - The nodes span more than one availability zone, meaning the system is redudant and can survive the failure of an entire availability zone (i.e. data centre)
-- The Consul administrive interface is available to view via a gateway
+- The Consul UI is available to view via a gateway
 - We have two example microservices which register themselves on the cluster, so we can actually see some registered services in the console

 As a quick caveat, in reality this setup would typically live in a private subnet, not directly accessible to the outside work except via public facing load balancers.
 This adds a bit more complexity to the Terraform setup but not much value to the walkthough.
 A network diagram of how it might look is below, I invite interested readers to try and move to this model as a great exercise to cement the concepts!